Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 Help New-York Historical Society bring women’s history to life in classrooms across the country!

-Starting in 2021, the New-York Historical Society is launching an exciting new teacher ambassador program in conjunction with our Women & the American Story (WAMS) curriculum website.
-WAMSbassadors are educators committed to not only incorporating more women’s voices into their own instruction, but also helping other teachers do the same.
+In March 2021, the New-York Historical Society launched an exciting new teacher ambassador program in conjunction with our Women & the American Story (WAMS) curriculum website.
+WAMS Ambassadors are educators committed to not only incorporating more women’s voices into their own instruction, but also helping other teachers do the same.
+We are excited to launch the second cohort of this dynamic program.

-WAMSbassadors will help develop and promote WAMS by providing integral feedback on current and new materials and leading professional development (remote or in-person) designed to bring even more educators and students into contact with the rich resources of our website.
-The inaugural cohort of WAMSbassadors will run from March 2021 through October 2021.
+WAMS Ambassadors will help develop and promote WAMS by providing integral feedback on current and new materials and leading professional development (remote or in-person) designed to bring even more educators and students into contact with the rich resources of our website.
+Cohort Two of WAMS Ambassadors will run from February 2022 through October 2022.

 We are seeking dedicated, passionate, and enthusiastic educators who serve in K-12 classrooms, school/district administrative roles, and/or teacher training positions.
 Prior expertise in women’s history is not required – we will train you!